Courses in Languages, Literatures and Cultures

 A LLC 275 European Cinema and Society (3)

 This course, taught entirely in English, explores the symbiotic evolution of European cinema and society from the silent era through the present, focusing on representative films from France, Italy, Germany, Spain, and the Soviet Union/Russia.
 We will approach film not only as an art form whose stylistic and technological dimensions have shifted over the past century, but also as a collective representation that provides insight into social, political, and cultural issues.
 We will also investigate how cinema has shaped national identities and promoted both international competition and collaboration.
 In so doing, our study of film will naturally open onto a variety of other disciplines, such as history, psychology, sociology, political science, and gender studies.
+May not be offered in 2015-2016.

 A LLC 400 Special Topics (3)

 Selected specialized, advanced topics in linguistics, literature, culture, or theory not covered by other undergraduate courses offered by the program.
 May be repeated for credit when content varies.
 Consult current schedule of classes for topic and prerequisite.
 Taught in English.
+May not be offered in 2015-2016.

 A LLC 440 Internship in Translation (3)

 Employment in and study of theory and practice of professional translation.
 Practice and study of professional relationships and technology of translation, with a final report on the experience and a paper based on a list of readings selected in consultation with faculty.
 Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
 Prerequisite(s): permission of instructor.
 S/U graded.
+May not be offered in 2015-2016.